trustbloc/trustbloc-did-method/docs/overview/trustbloc-did-method.md

   - Consortium policy configuration settings
   - A list of stakeholders - containing, for each stakeholder:
     - The web domain where its configuration can be found
-    - The did:bloc DID of the stakeholder, with the associated DID doc in Sidetree on the consortium ledger
+    - The did:trustbloc DID of the stakeholder, with the associated DID doc in Sidetree on the consortium ledger
   - The hash of the previous version of this config file

 ###### Consortium Endorsement Signatures